-Astrophysical Hydrodynamics

-- i Teacher: Saleem Zaroubi

-- a Room 282, phone 4055, email: saleem@astro.rug.nl

-- b Office hours: You are always welcome to come to my office for short questions.
-It is better to set an appointment.

-- ii Teaching assistant: Vibor Jelić

-- a Office: 138, phone: 4050, email: vjelic@astro.rug.nl

-- iii The purpose of the course is to complete the fluid mechanics background needed on astrophysics.

-- iv Problem sets are mandatory and constitute about 30% of the final grade

-- v Written exam at the end of the term

-Astrophysical Fluid Mechanics

-- Bibliography:

-- I. The lecture notes and handouts are the main source of material, there is no one book on which the material is based.
+Astrophysical Hydrodynamics - i Teacher: Saleem Zaroubi - a Room 282, phone 4055, email: saleem@astro.rug.nl - b Office hours: You are always welcome to come to my office for short questions.
+If I am busy, please try to set an appointment via email. - ii Teaching assistant: Vibor Jelić - a Office: 138, phone: 4050, email: vjelic@astro.rug.nl - iii The purpose of the course is to complete the fluid mechanics background needed in astrophysics. - iv Attendance of a substantional fraction of course lectures is obligatory. - Problem sets are mandatory and constitute about 30% of the final grade - vi Written exam at the end of the term Bibliography I. The lecture notes and handouts are the main source of material, there is no one book on which the material is based.
 However, there are a number of good books that the student can use to clarify some of the topics or for extra material.

-- II.
+II.
 Optional Books:

+- Principles of Astrophysical Fluid Dynamics, C.J.
+Clarke and R. F. Carswell, Cambridge University Press.

 - Astrophysical Flows, J. Pringle and A. King, Cambridge University Press

 - Fluid Mechanics, Landau and Lifshitz, (exceptional book but of somewhat higher level).

 - A first course in fluid dynamics, A. R. Paterson, Cambridge University Press.
 (Introductory level book).

 Astrophysical Fluid Mechanics

 Topics

 - I Basic equations of ideal fluids

 - II Incompressible Fluids

 - III Compressible fluids

 - a Waves

 - b Hydrodynamics Instabilities

 - c Shock waves

-IV.Viscous flows: The Navier-Stokes Equations
+- IV.
+Viscous flows: The Navier-Stokes Equations

 - V. Similarity solutions

-- VI.Turbulence
+- VI.
+Turbulence

-- VII.Magnetohydrodynamics
+- VII.
+Magnetohydrodynamics

 - VIII.
 More Astrophysical applications

 I. The basic ideal fluid equations

 I.1 The Fluid approximation:

 The fluid is an idealized concept in which the matter is described as a continuous medium with certain macroscopic properties that vary as continuous function of position (e.g., density, pressure, velocity, entropy).
-That is, one assumes that the scales over which these quantities are defined is much larger than the mean free path of the individual particles that constitute the fluid. $$l{mfp} \sim \frac{1}{\sigma n}$$ Where n is the number density of particles in the fluid and σ is a typical interaction cross section.
+That is, one assumes that the scales over which these quantities are defined is much larger than the mean free path of the individual particles that constitute the fluid. $$l{mfp} \sim \frac{1}{\sigma n}$$

+Where n is the number density of particles in the fluid and σ is a typical interaction cross section.
 Furthermore, for gases the kinetic energy of particles satisfies $E_k >> \Delta E$, where ΔE is the energy required to unbind a pair of particles in the medium.
 Solid vs. Fluid